priah17/Smart-Bookmark-App/README.md

 # 📚 Smart Bookmark App

-A simple Smart Bookmark Manager built using Next.js and Supabase with Google OAuth authentication.
+A Smart Bookmark Manager built using Next.js and Supabase with Google OAuth authentication.

-✅ The application is successfully deployed on Vercel and publicly accessible
+Users can log in with Google and manage their personal bookmarks securely ✅ The application is successfully deployed on Vercel and publicly accessible

 ---